TheAypisamFpv/Autopilot/README.md

 10 days of training, for... garbage, val loss is low, but the generalization is bad

 ![run9_plot](training/run9/loss_plot.png)

-(only the model with the lowest val loss is saved)
+(only the model with the lowest val loss is saved obviously)

 ## Q&A